Canop/ddoc/website/src/index.md

 * ddoc has no plugin system
 * ddoc is very new and might need fixes according to feedback

-## Possible future features

-* Automated lists and page types, to make ddoc suitable for blogs, albums, etc.
-* Image processing

-Those goals are pre-designed for retro-compatibility, to ensure ddoc sites aren't broken by new versions.

 ## Getting Started

 * [Install ddoc](install)